djwillcaine/DogeChat-Bot/README.md

 API
 ---

+### bot.connect(username:String, password:String, fn:Function)
+Connects to DogeChat and logs in using the supplied credentials.
+Will callback on `fn` once successfully logged in.

+    bot.connect("awesomebot", "mypassword", function() {
+	    // Successfully logged in!
+	});

 ### bot.addCommand(command:String, fn:Function(data))
 This adds a command to the command registry so that when a user types `command` the function `fn` will be executed.